For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 A tour of Great Britain—the isle comprised of England, Scotland, and Wales—and its United Kingdom neighbor, Northern Ireland, allows you to experience this sovereign state’s full historical and cultural impact.

-Gaze over the iconic capital city from the London Eye, watch the Changing of the Guard in front of Buckingham Palace, see the crown Jewels at the Tower of London, and listen to the tolling of Big Ben before exploring galleries full of antiquities at the British Museum.
+Gaze over the iconic capital city from the London Eye, watch the Changing of the Guard in front of Buckingham Palace, listen to the tolling of Big Ben and delight in the world's most celebrated garden show, the Chelsea Flower Show.

 Get out of the city to the picturesque Yorkshire Dales and Lake District, or visit Shakespeare’s home in medieval Stratford-upon-Avon.
 Step back in time when you wander the monoliths of Stonehenge and follow the Roman ruins of Hadrian’s Wall.